albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 Basically im not a dev ops person. im react js and laravel little bit fullstack.

-**You must try** [**installing Mozilla hubs on local**](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/README.md) **before you read this article.
-If not you will get lost**.

-For the entire hubs (reticulum, dialog, hubs, spoke) make it private repo. just to be sure it is safe.

 Star this repo for supporting me. and if you are interested in web 3D like this you can follow my [github account](https://github.com/albirrkarim).

 I try to make software overview, architecture, and tables on the database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)